cockroachdb/docs/cockroachcloud/serverless-faqs.md

 ### Can I backup my CockroachCloud Serverless (beta) cluster?
 Does Cockroach Labs take backups of my cluster?

 Cockroach Labs takes full cluster backups of all CockroachCloud Serverless (beta) clusters for our own purposes.
 If you don't have [billing information on file](console-access-management.html#manage-billing-for-the-organization) for your Organization, you can [take backups locally](run-bulk-operations.html#backup-and-restore-data) to `userfile`.
-Once you enter billing information, even if you don't set a budget, you can also [backup to cloud storage](run-bulk-operations.html#backup-and-restore-data).
+Once you enter billing information, even if you don't set a spend limit, you can also [backup to cloud storage](run-bulk-operations.html#backup-and-restore-data).